 Should You Ditch Handles in Your New Kitchen?

-Handleless kitchen ideas are fast emerging as the most popular option for those who want a streamlined, minimalist look for their kitchen renovations.
-Homeowners are loving the clean and effortless appeal of uninterrupted joinery.
-There are a number of ways to achieve the handleless look in your kitchen design, and we’ve rounded them up for you.
+Handleless kitchens are fast emerging as the most popular option for those who want a streamlined, minimalist look for their kitchen cabinets.

 True handleless cabinets have continuous rails built in that sit behind each door and drawer front, creating a space that allows you to grip it easily.
 The continuous rail means cabinet doors remain uninterrupted, sitting flush with the rest of the joinery.